sonroy-glitch/hackathon/README.md

 -3.Chatbot based on Tenders Ideas
     -This is trained on the tender data recieved from the vendor and is able to answer any questions smoothly.

+## IMPORTANT
+   - IN order to upload documents login as a vendor and within he vendor there is review rfqs options.
+On clicking that you will recieve a option to upload tenders.

+## SAMPLE USERNAMES
+    -email -rsounak55@gmail.com
+    -password- sounak1435